spreedly/kaffe/README.md

 ### Consumer

 `Kaffe.Consumer` is expected to be a supervised process that consumes messages from a Kafka topic/partition using an already running brod client.
-In the future it will also support starting a brod client itself as needed.

   1. Add a `handle_message/1` function to a local module (e.g. `MessageProcessor`).
 This function will be called with each Kafka message as a map.
 Because we're using a consumer group the message map will include the topic and partition.